jopaik/network_demos/netbox/README.md

 5. Review the Netbox Inventory on AAP
 6. Launch the Network-Netbox-Facts job-template to demonstrate using the Inventory for rtr1
 7. Launch the Network-Netbox-Compare-Configs job-template to compare the running config to the netbox rendered config template.
-8. Verify Config drift checks by changing the config on rtr1
+8. Verify Config drift checks by changing the config on rtr1.
+Also not the serial number, IPs, and cert informaiton will be different in every demo POD.

 # Netbox